nvohra0016/nvohra0016.github.io/_portfolio/portfolio-1.md

 ### Effect of battery cycles

 We now consider the degradation associated with battery cycling.
 Typically, the life of a battery (i.e., the number of cycles it is able to perform) depends on the depth of discharge (DOD) at which it is cycled, where the DOD is defined as the absolute difference between the state of charge in consecutive time steps divided by the capacity.
-We denote the cycles by $\alpha(DOD)$; see Fig. 3 for an illustration.
+We denote the cycles by $\alpha(DOD)$; see Fig. 3 for an illustration (adapted from[^3]).

 <div align = "center">
 <img src='/images/BESS_project_images/cycle_life.png' width='380' height='380'>
 </div>
 <div align = "center">
 Figure 3.
-Plot showing the number of cycles $\alpha$ as a function of DOD (adapted from[^3]).
+Plot showing the number of cycles $\alpha$ as a function of DOD.
 </div>

 <br>